-As you’re writing your dissertation, refer to the ProQuest site for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
+As you’re writing your dissertation, refer to the ProQuest website for tips on how to format your manuscript so that your later conversion to PDF from MS Word, LaTex, etc. will go smoothly.
 You can convert your Word document to PDF on the computers in UB’s libraries which are all equipped with Adobe Acrobat.
-Alternatively, during the thesis/dissertation submission process, you will have the opportunity to use a “PDF converter.”
+Alternatively, during the submission process, you will have the opportunity to use a “PDF converter.”

-Copyright is established as soon as the dissertation is fixed in a tangible medium, i.e. saved on a computer hard drive.
+Copyright is established as soon as the dissertation is fixed in a tangible medium, i.e., saved on a computer hard drive.
 It is your choice whether or not to then register that copyright.
 Registering the copyright will allow you to file suit against anyone who infringes upon this copyright in the future.
 Registration with the U.S. Copyright Office is not required in order to establish copyright.
 The rights of a copyright owner include the ability to make copies of the work, make derivative works, distribute copies of the work, perform the work publicly and display the work publicly.
 Whether or not you choose to register your copyright, you retain the rights to your dissertation and may authorize others (i.e., a publisher or another researcher) to exercise them.

 If your manuscript contains previously copyrighted material, you must be sure to obtain written permission from the author(s).
-Ensure that you receive written copyright permission for any previously published items that you plan to use in your thesis/dissertation.
+Ensure that you receive written copyright permission for any previously published items that you plan to use in your thesis or dissertation.
 Such proprietary information includes long excerpts, tables, figures, photographs and charts from previously published books or other print material, as well as “screen shots” or other images from copyrighted websites.
 Include any copyright permission letters as an appendix in your electronic submission.

 For the “traditional publishing” option, there is no fee.
 If you select the optional services of “open access publishing,” copyright filing or purchasing bound copies of your dissertation from ProQuest, there are associated fees.

-If you select the optional open access publishing and/or the copyright filing service, you will pay your fees via credit card directly to ProQuest/UMI during the on-line submission process.
+If you select the optional open access publishing and/or the copyright filing service, you will pay your fees via credit card directly to ProQuest/UMI during the online submission process.

 During your ETD submission process, you will also have the opportunity to purchase bound copies of your dissertation from ProQuest.
-If you choose to purchase from ProQuest, keep in mind that it will be 8-12 weeks after your degree conferral date before you will receive your bound dissertation.
+If you choose to purchase from ProQuest, keep in mind that it will be eight to 12 weeks after your degree conferral date before you will receive your bound dissertation.
 Furthermore, if there are issues with that copy, you will need to communicate directly with ProQuest to return or correct any issues.